Certani/simple_python_travis/README.md

 # simple python travis
-A working minimal example in python for my personal education.
+A working minimal example in python with pytest for my personal education.